ELIGIBILITY AND PROCEDURES

 At retirement, an employee with GIC health coverage may change his/her health plans.

-- Instruct the retiring employee to indicate changes on Enrollment/Change Form (Form-1) and sign it.
+- Instruct the employee to indicate changes on Employment Status Change Form (Form-1A) and sign it.

-- Review the forms for completeness and sign.
+- Review the form for completeness and sign.

-- Photocopy the forms and file them in the retiring employee’s personnel file.
+- Photocopy the form and file it in the employee’s personnel file.

-- Send the original forms to the GIC
+- Send the original form to the GIC

-- The GIC will determine the effective date of the change and notify the retiree.
+- The GIC will determine the effective date of the change.

 ENROLLING IN A HEALTH PLAN AT RETIREMENT

 If an employee is retiring and does not have GIC coverage, he/she may enroll in GIC coverage.
 However, he/she cannot enroll until he/she is actually receiving a retirement allowance or pension.
-You, the Coordinator, can assist the new retiree with enrollment, or can direct him/her to the GIC.
+You, the Coordinator, can assist the retiring employee with enrollment, or can direct him/her to the GIC.
 To process:

 - The The retiring employee completes and signs the following forms: